A Power Analysis for Model-X Knockoffs with $\ell_{p}$-Regularized Statistics: Setup and review

 where $(\alpha,\tau)$ are the solution to \eqref{eq:system} on replacing $\lambda$ by $t$.

-In a more recent work, \cite{wang2017bridge} observed that the implications of \cite{bayati2011dynamics} can, with the necessary adaptations, be used to analyze TPP and FDP also for thresholded-Lasso.
-Thus, Lemma 2.2 in \cite{wang2017bridge} asserts that
+In a more recent work, \cite{wang2017bridge} observed that the implications of \cite{bayati2011dynamics} can, with the necessary adaptations, be used to analyze TPP and FDP also for selection rules of the form \eqref{eq:thresh-bridge}.
+In particular, for thresholded-Lasso, Lemma 2.2 in \cite{wang2017bridge} asserts that

 It then follows that

 where $(\alpha,\tau)$ are determined by $\lambda$ through \eqref{eq:system}.
 Hence, the asymptotic TPP and FDP in \eqref{eq:amp:lasso:coeff} depend on the value of $\lambda$ at which the Lasso estimates are computed.
 Theorem 3.2 in \cite{wang2017bridge} further identifies the asymptotically optimal value of $\lambda$, proving that for any $\lambda>0$,